Home

 Heat 5: Clint Smith, Russ Scheffler, Ray Cook, Kerry Hansen, Jeff Wildung

-Heat 6: Scott Bloomquist, Brian Birkhofer, Steve Francis, Mike Nutzmann, Jim Curry
+Heat 6: Scott Bloomquist, Brian Birkhofer, Steve Francis, Mike Nutzmann, Jim

 B-feature 1: J. Johnson, Weaver, Kurshinsky, Tony Bahr, Mike Goodremote